Natalia Ginzburg: Early life and education

-Born in Palermo, Sicily in 1916, Ginzburg spent most of her youth in Turin with her family, as her father in 1919 took a position with the University of Turin.
-Her father, Giuseppe Levi, a renowned Italian histologist, was born into a Jewish Italian family, and her mother, Lidia Tanzi, was Catholic."Natalia Ginzburg, E-Notes Her parents were secular and raised Natalia, her sister Paola (who would marry Adriano Olivetti) and her three brothers as atheists.
-Their home was a center of cultural life, as her parents invited intellectuals, activists and industrialists.
-At age 17 in 1933, Ginzburg published her first story, I bambini, in the magazine Solaria.
+Born as Natalia Levi in Palermo, Sicily, in 1916, she spent most of her youth in Turin with her family, as her father in 1919 took a position with the University of Turin.
+Her father, Giuseppe Levi, a renowned Italian histologist, was born into a Jewish Italian family, and her mother, Lidia Tanzi (the sister of Drusilla Tanzi and Silvio Tanzi), was Catholic.
+Her parents were secular and raised Natalia, her sister Paola (who later married Adriano Olivetti) and her three brothers as atheists.
+Their home was a centre of cultural life, as her parents invited intellectuals, activists and industrialists.
+At the age of 17 in 1933, Natalia published her first story, "I bambini", in the magazine Solaria.